ishan-chaudhary/AIS_project/README.md

   The metric_eval.py helps identify diagnostic metrics through 3D scatter plots and then can generate scaled, weighted final scores for each metric across runs.
 This file does not write any output, but can produce tables or graphics as needed.

   The dbscan_sklearn_looped.py file contains initial work on optimizing Scikit-Learn's DBSCAN implementation.
 This was abandoned (for now) because of Scikit-Learn's issues with the large data size.

+## Reworking DBSCAN by individual MMSI

+  If I can first cluster each ship with its own position data, we can eliminate false alarms by requiring multiple clusters of ships in the same area to cluster through running DBSCAN twice.
+The second iteration of DBSCAN will cluster the clusters.
+The key is to make the threshold for the first round low enough that it will detect likely ports frequently enough for there to be more than 2 clusters in the same location.

+  As an added benefit, when we cluster the second round we can use a low number of MMSIs required per cluster and then use higher numbers to filter out likely false negatives.

 # Network Analysis
   First step is to create the input for a network multigraph.
 For each unique identifier, lets evaluate if each point is "in" a port, as defined as a certain distance from a known port.
 Then we can reduce all of the points down to when each unique identifier arrives and departs a known port.
 In this network, each node is a port, and the edges are the travels of one identifier from a port to another.